eslint/eslint/docs/rules/generator-star-spacing.md

 var shorthand = { *generator() {} };
 ```

-To use this rule you must set the `generators` flag to `true` in the `ecmaFeatures` configuration object.

 ## When Not To Use It

 If your project will not be using generators or you are not concerned with spacing consistency, you do not need this rule.